Skip to main content

 Key Takeaway

 Don't make decisions based on 1-month returns or NAV level.
-Focus on 3-5 year returns, expense ratio, and consistency.
+Focus on 3-5 year returns, expense ratio, and consistency above category average.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.
 Past performance is not indicative of future returns.